 - City of Miami Beach Fourth of July Celebration: This is a truly unique, touching demonstration of our independence.
 Beginning at 7:00 PM, music will bring the crowd to its feet.
 Fireworks will start at 9:00 PM.
 I can't think of a more patriotic or more purely Miami way to celebrate!
 Festivities will be on the beach at 8th Street and Ocean Drive.
 For more information, call the Miami Beach Tourism Center at (305) 673-7400.

-Old Fashioned July Fourth at The Barnacle: Celebrate the Fourth the old-fashioned way at Miami's first house still standing on its original ground.
+- Old Fashioned July Fourth at The Barnacle: Celebrate the Fourth the old-fashioned way at Miami's first house still standing on its original ground.
 Open from 11 AM - 4 PM, the Monroe House will be opened to visitors for tours.
-There will be children's activities, kite-making, and knot demonstrations, among other period-inspired activities.
+There will be children's activities and fun for the whole family.
 You're invited to bring a picnic lunch or purchase food on site, but you should make other dinner plans: there are no fireworks at this celebration, Barnacle State Historic Site is located in the heart of the Grove at 3485 Main Highway.
 Call the Historical Society at (305) 442-6866 for more information.

 - Key Biscayne Fourth of July Parade: It's a good old-fashioned parade in Key Biscayne this Independence Day!
 This Key Biscayne tradition features floats, music and fireworks.
 The parade begins along Crandon Boulevard at 11AM.
 For more information, see the Key Biscayne Fourth of July website.